asp13-code/ansible-linux/README.md

 ### Variables description
 `wgrole` could be `server` or `client` where server role specified for one host only

-`wgip` is internal IP of VPN overlay network of the host
+`wgip` is host internal IP in VPN overlay network

 `wgsrvip` considered as external IP of a server aka 'IP to connect to'.
-Could be the same as specified in ansible inventory general_linux_group or any other including internet/public IP.
+Could be the same as specified in ansible inventory linux group or any other including internet/public IP.

 `wgsrvport` server port to connect to.
 51820 is default wireguard value.